mongodb/mongo-go-driver/docs/migration-2.0.md

 `Client.Connect()` has been removed in favor of `mongo.Connect()`.
 See the section on `NewClient` for more details.

-The `context.Context` parameter has been removed from `mongo.Connect()` since [deployment connector](https://github.com/mongodb/mongo-go-driver/blob/a76687682f080c9612295b646a00650d00dd16e1/x/mongo/driver/driver.go#L91) doesn’t accept a context, so the context passed to `mongo.Connect` doesn’t actually do anything.
+The `context.Context` parameter has been removed from `mongo.Connect()` because the [deployment connector](https://github.com/mongodb/mongo-go-driver/blob/a76687682f080c9612295b646a00650d00dd16e1/x/mongo/driver/driver.go#L91) doesn’t accept a context, meaning that the context passed to `mongo.Connect()` in previous versions didn't serve a purpose.

 #### UseSession\[WithOptions\]